SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

-Community [participation and collaboration](./CONTRIBUTING.md) in the development process is extremely important and desired to ensure that the editor gains diversity and functionality and meets the needs and challenges of different application domains.
-The openness of the project encourages innovation, expertise from different sectors and continuous improvements to optimize the planning processes.
+Community [participation and collaboration](./CONTRIBUTING.md) in the development process is extremely important and desired to ensure that the editor gains diversity and functionality and meets the needs and challenges of different application domains - some early state ideas can be found in this [](https://xd.adobe.com/view/e4664ae0-be8f-40e4-6a55-88aec9eafd8d-9257/) The openness of the project encourages innovation, expertise from different sectors and continuous improvements to optimize the planning processes.